cyberbarbie/100DaysOfHacking/Journal/log.md

 ## Day 2 (01.02.23):
 Day 2!
 I started off by reviewing the SDLC, the different phases that are involved in the software development process from planning the design requirements to continuous integration and continous delivery.
 I then refined my notes on virtualization and set up an SSL certificate on AWS for my personal site, taeluralexis.com.
 I have little to no knowledge of AWS so I'm looking forward to hosting some projects on it!
 I also automated the process of setting up VMs using Vagrant.
 I'll most likely end the night with some more studying on the Security+.

+## Day 3 (01.02.23):
+Day 3...I reviewed alot of networking basics such as network devices, how OSI model and TCP/IP work, and how encapsulation and de-encapsulation work.
+I also finally learned a bit about Ethernet standards.
+I compiled all of my notes into a GitHub repository that I'll be actively maintaining and updating.
+I'll keep adding to it as I find more of my notes.

+That's all for today!
+Goodnight lol